 Since starting her advertising career as a front desk assistant, Sharla has worked her way up the agency ladder — rung by hard-earned rung — along the way creating order for brands including Blue Bunny Ice Cream, Build-a-Bear, Citgo, The Coffee Bean, Edward Jones, Fort Dodge Animal Health, Hallmark, Kansas Lottery, LG, Lee, Missouri Lottery, Payless, The Roasterie, Sonic, Sprint, State Farm, Susan G. Komen, Time Warner Cable and UMB.

 Mark has always been ahead of the technological curve.
-For example, he created one of the first ecommerce stores back in 1992.
-In case you don't recall that far back or perhaps hadn't been born yet, 1992 was the year pictures first appeared on the Internet.
+For example, he created one of the first ecommerce stores back in 1992 — the year pictures first appeared on the Internet.

 At Two West, Mark leads his digital team in creating websites and mobile apps for Sprint, LG, The Roasterie and other clients.
 As a director for H&R Block, Mark supported 16 business units and managed about four thousand web pages.
 At Lee Jeans, he turned an underperforming website into an award-winning and highly profitable sales channel.
 Lee's revenue increased by more than 750 percent in just two years, and attitudes toward selling jeans online underwent a dramatic reversal at the company.
 For Mark, no job is too big, no goal is too high, and no high-tech business idea is too far out.